-With the seed of Black Consciousness having been sown outside of student campuses.
-Biko and his colleagues argued for a broader-based black political organisation in the country.
-In July 1972, the Black inaugurated in December the same year.
+With the seed of Black Consciousness having been sown outside of student campuses, Biko and his colleagues argued for a broader-based black political organisation inaugurated in December the same year.

-Inspired by Biko's growing legacy, the youth of the country at high-school level mobilised themselves in a movement that became known as the South African Students' Movement.
-This movement played a pivotal role in the 1976 Soweto Uprising, which accelerated the course of the liberation struggle.
-The National Association of Youth Organisations was also formed to cater for the youth more generally.
+Inspired by Biko's growing legacy, the youth of the country at high-school level mobilised themselves in a movement that became known as the South African Students' accelerated the course of the liberation

+Organisations was also formed to cater for the youth more generally.